mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 and run `startx`.

-If you prefer using Wayland, just straight run `startplasma-wayland` instead.
+If you prefer using Wayland, just straight out run `startplasma-wayland` instead.

 # 5. Basic troubleshooting